 The Intergovernmental Authority on Development was created on 21 March 1996 and has its origins in the Intergovernmental Authority on Drought and Development, which had been established in 1986.
 It has three priority areas of co-operation: conflict prevention, management and humanitarian affairs; infrastructure development; food security and environment protection.

 Members.
-Djibouti, Eritrea, Ethiopia, Kenya, Somalia, Sudan, Uganda.
-Eritrea withdrew temporarily in 2007.
+Djibouti, Ethiopia, Kenya, Somalia, South Sudan, Sudan, Uganda.
+Eritrea was formerly a member but withdrew in April 2007.

-Headquarters: PO Box 2653, Djibouti, Republic of Djibouti.
-Website: http://www.igad.org
+Headquarters: Ave.
+Georges Clemenceau, PO Box 2653,

+Djibouti, Republic of Djibouti.

+Website: http://igad.int

-Executive Secretary: Dr Attalla Hamad Bashir (Sudan).
+Executive Secretary: Mahboub Maalim (Kenya).